 Friendfluence: the social side of matching

-Friendfluence isn’t about outsourcing decisions.
-It’s about seeing someone within your life, your people, your rhythm.
+Friendfluence isn’t about letting other people decide for you.
+It’s more about seeing how someone fits into your life as it already is: your people, your vibe, your rhythm.

-The right friends place you in rooms that make sense.
+The right friends get you into rooms that just feel right.

-But here’s the nuance: not every opinion deserves a vote.
+But here’s the nuance: not every opinion needs to count.

 The point isn’t to let your friends decide.
 It’s to date in environments where alignment is obvious.